MileHacker Logo

 Comfort & Security

 These small additions often greatly enhance your travel comfort and security.
 For long-haul flights, a Neck pillow, Eye mask, and Earplugs are must-haves.
-These items can also see utilize for long Grab rides or bus commutes in Metro Manila's traffic.
+These items can also see utilize for long Grab journeys or bus commutes in Metro Manila's traffic.
 A Small padlock for luggage or hostel lockers is useful.
-A Money belt or hidden pouch for passport, cash, and credit cards is recommended, especially in crowded areas.
+A Money belt or hidden pouch for passport, cash, and credit cards is recommended, notably in crowded spots.
 An RFID-blocking wallet or card sleeves guard against electronic skimming.

 Items for Travel Comfort